prismAId

 The Download tool is designed to fit seamlessly into your systematic review workflow:

-• Download papers from Zotero collections or URL lists
+• Download only the screened papers from Zotero collections or URL lists

 • Convert downloaded papers to text format for analysis